wanjun3211/SoapUI-API-project/README.md

-# SoapUI-API-project

-# Postman automation API test about a public book management API
+# SoapUI-API-project about testing a calculator

 ## Introduction
 This project is about using the Postman to test a public book management API, which consists of eight individual API testing items.
 I first created each individual item and then writing corresponding test scripts to check they are working all properly.
 Finally, I used the Runner function in the Postman to automate this collection.